Using photos on your CV; do or don’t?

 If you are applying in a country with no strict general rules about whether there should or should not be a photo included.
 For example, in Hong Kong which is currently a Special Administrative Region of China, there are still remnants from its time as a past colony of Britain.
 In this case, it follows neither of the stricter rules about photos from either country.

 Try to assess whether it is suitable to include a photo.
-The ultimate decision lies with however it remains a good idea to keep in mind of the type of company they will be applying to as well as company history.
+The ultimate decision lies with you, however it remains a good idea to keep in mind of the type of company they will be applying to as well as company history.
 In case the employer asks for a photo in the CV, the candidate should include a professional portrait.

 Tips for a good CV photo for general recruitment agencies